 Supplier Commitment to the Ethics Charter

-All Strauss Group’s new suppliers are requested to sign the Ethics Charter for Suppliers.
-At Strauss Israel, 88% of the suppliers have already signed, and this is due to the implementation of the charter over a number of years.
-The charter has also been used by Strauss Water, where it is included as a condition in every new or updated agreement, and has also been widely used by the Group’s Sabra and Obela companies (for more, see the Strauss Group’s Ethics Charter for Suppliers).
+All Strauss Group’s new suppliers are requested to sign the Ethics Charter for Suppliers, which is based on Strauss’ Code of Ethics, and was drafted to address challenges and work between the company and its suppliers.
+At Strauss Israel, 88% of the suppliers have already signed, and this is due to the implementation of the charter over a number of years, suppliers sign the charter after a personal training with a procumbent representative.
+The charter has also been used by Strauss Water, where it is included as a condition in every new or updated agreement, and has also been widely used by the Group’s Sabra and Obela companies. (for more, see the Strauss Group’s Ethics Charter for Suppliers).

 Strauss Israel has a preference for procurement from businesses owned by women.
 In 2020, procurement from suppliers owned by women at Strauss Israel was 123 million shekels, while those businesses made up 8% of all suppliers in this area of activity.
 Furthermore, we are heavily investing in the development and expansion of our projects that focus on fostering female business initiatives in communities around the world (for more, see Project Florada, Project Tribos, MTAC Initiative).